sumotoy/RA8875/README.md

  - Text Rendered now correctly follows wrap rules.
  - Fixed setFontScale(x,y), x and y scale was inverted
  - Fixed a bug when scaling it's on with showUserChar
+ - Fixed a bug on println for render fonts.
  - Changed licence from CC to GNU v3
 <br>